...

 Texas Domestic Violence Law as a Weapon

-Unfortunately, the same law that is used to protect victims can be used as a weapon against an innocent party.
-This perhaps can be one of most serious and potentially damaging tactics in a divorce case.
+Unfortunately, the same law that is used to protect victims can be weaponized against an innocent party, making it one of the most serious and potentially damaging tactics in a divorce case.
+At the Law Office of Bryan Fagan, we understand the complexities and challenges that arise when Using Children as Weapons in a divorce in Texas.

-Our office has not seen this manipulation of the Texas domestic violence laws often; however it is a dirty trick you should aware of.
+Although our office has not often seen the manipulation of Texas domestic violence laws, it is a dirty trick you should be aware of.
+This is something we caution our clients about.
+If you suspect your ex might fabricate claims against you, it is crucial to:

-1. Remove themselves from the situation and do not be alone with their ex without witnesses.
+• Remove yourself from the situation and avoid being alone with your ex without witnesses.

-One of the few things worse than going through a divorce proceeding is to be going through a divorce proceeding and having to defend against criminal charges.
+One of the few things worse than going through a divorce proceeding is having to defend against criminal charges simultaneously.

 Coaching the Children to Lie